anvoz/world-js/README.md

 ```

 ### Change Log
+#### Version 1.3
+* New layout: focus on mobile-friendly and responsive design, upgrade to Bootstrap 3.0.
+* People standing mechanic: move X steps then stop until Y age then move again.
+* Game mechanic: changed death rate and Famine rule.
+* Removed Helper sub module: use inline functions instead of call them from Helper sub module.

 #### Version 1.2
 * Replaced `Front` sub module with `Interface` and `Story` sub modules.
 * Distributed ticks mechanic: prevented a tick that has too many actions to trigger that make the game feels janky.